Discontinuous transition to active nematic turbulence

-When and how do turbulent flows emerge?
+\textbf{ Transition to active turbulence} When and how do turbulent flows emerge?
 We first approach this question statistically.
-To find and characterize the transition to turbulence, we numerically integrate \cref{eq:streamFunction,eq:thetaDyns} at different values of the activity number $A$, starting from a uniformly aligned director field (see methods in \cref{sub:numerics}).
-To obtain different realizations, we add noise for a short initial period before the evolution continues deterministically (see \cref{sub:numerics} for details).
+To find and characterize the transition to turbulence, we numerically integrate \cref{eq:streamFunction,eq:thetaDyns} at different values of the activity number $A$, starting from a uniformly aligned director field (see \hyperref[methods]{Methods}).
+To obtain different realizations, we add noise for a short initial period before the evolution continues deterministically (see \hyperref[methods]{Methods} for details).
 Looking at many such realizations, we identify three broad regimes with qualitatively different dynamics: (i) At low activity, we find laminar flow states, such as vortex patterns, either steady or oscillating (\cref{Fig:snapshot-vortices} and \hyperref[sub:SuppMovs]{Movie S1}); (ii) at intermediate activity, both laminar flow patterns and chaos are possible (\cref{Fig:snapshot-laminar-coexistence,Fig:snapshot-chaos-coexistence}); and (iii) at high activity, we find chaotic flow (\cref{Fig:snapshot-chaos} and \hyperref[sub:SuppMovs]{Movie S2}).

-\subsection{Jump in flow intensity, bistability, and hysteresis}
+\textbf{Jump in flow intensity, bistability, and hysteresis}

 To quantify the flow intensity in these different regimes, we compute the space-averaged mean squared velocity (MSV), \vav, for many realizations at each activity (\cref{Fig:MSV}).
 At low activity ($A\lesssim3800$), the MSV increases linearly with activity.
 There is very little variation between realizations (grey points in \cref{Fig:MSV}; purple points show the ensemble average).
 At high activity, ($A\gtrsim5000$), the MSV once again increases linearly, consistent with previous findings~\cite{Giomi2015}, though now with a steeper slope.
 In addition, the variation between realizations is much higher than in the laminar states at low activity.
 In between, we find a transition region ($3800\lesssim A\lesssim5000$) showing bistability between laminar and chaotic flows: Both types of flow can occur at a given activity.